On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

-As mentioned earlier, a necessary condition for permanence is that $A$ has a nontrivial null space.
-Thus, in this paper, we focus on the case where $\det(A) = 0$.
+As mentioned earlier, a necessary condition for coexistence is that $A$ has a nontrivial null space, i.e., $\det(A) = 0$.
 Since $A$ is a $4$-by-$4$ skew-symmetric matrix, either $A = 0$ or the rank of $A$ is $2$.
 The former case is trivial, and we will address the latter.
-The main contributions of this work are threefold: \begin{enumerate} \item First, in Section~\ref{sec:charc_permanence}, we establish a necessary and sufficient condition on $A$ for permanence of~\eqref{eq:zsreplicator} by introducing an appropriate digraph $\mathcal{G}_A$ induced by the sign pattern of $A$.
-We have shown that~\eqref{eq:zsreplicator} is permanent if and only if $\det A = 0$ and the graph $\mathcal{G}_A$ has a directed cycle.
+The main contributions of this work are threefold: \begin{enumerate} \item First, in Section~\ref{sec:charc_coexistence}, we establish a necessary and sufficient condition on $A$ for coexistence of~\eqref{eq:zsreplicator} by introducing an appropriate digraph $\mathcal{G}_A$ induced by the sign pattern of $A$.
+We show that~\eqref{eq:zsreplicator} is coexistent if and only if $\det A = 0$ and the graph $\mathcal{G}_A$ has a directed cycle.

-\item Then, in Section~\ref{sec:sys_interior}, we establish the fact that if system~\eqref{eq:zsreplicator} is permanent, then any $x$ in $\rint \Delta^3$ is either an equilibrium point or belongs to a stable periodic orbit.
+\item Then, in Section~\ref{sec:sys_interior}, we establish the fact that if the system~\eqref{eq:zsreplicator} is coexistent, then any $x$ in $\rint \Delta^3$ is either an equilibrium point or belongs to a stable periodic orbit.
 We develop a new approach to prove the result.
 Specifically, we introduce a one-parameter family of invariant functions (i.e., functions that are forward invariant along the dynamics), whose iso-level sets are diffeomorphic to $2$-spheres.
-Then, we show that every trajectory $x(t)$ of the replicator dynamics~\eqref{eq:zsreplicator}, with $x(0)$ in $\rint \Delta^3$, belongs to the isolevel sets of two invariant functions (dependent on $x(0)$) which intersect each other transversally.
-The pre-image theorem then implies that every connected component of the intersection is diffeomorphic to a circle $S^1$, so $x(t)$ belongs to a periodic orbit.
-The stability of such periodic orbit is established by constructing a suitable Lyapunov function.
+Then, we show that every trajectory $x(t)$ of the replicator dynamics~\eqref{eq:zsreplicator}, with $x(0)$ in $\rint \Delta^3$, belongs to the iso-level sets of two invariant functions (dependent on $x(0)$) which intersect each other transversally.
+The preimage theorem then implies that every connected component of the intersection is diffeomorphic to a circle $S^1$, so $x(t)$ belongs to a periodic orbit.
+The stability of such periodic orbits is established by constructing a suitable Lyapunov function.